This article and podcast explain the different types of financial planning companies and how they get paid.

 Registered Investment Advisory Firms

 Registered investment advisory firms are paid by their clients for their advice, rather than the products that they sell.
 They are held to a fiduciary standard, which means they have a legal obligation to try and put your interest ahead of their own interest and their firm’s interests when making recommendations.
 Advisors in this business model are known as Investment Advisory Representatives of a Registered Investment Advisory firm.
 This business model is often referred to as a Fee-Only Firm.
-This is the type of Business that Shotwell Rutter Baer is.
+Shotwell Rutter Baer is this type of firm.

 To make matters more confusing, most brokerage firms also have a registered investment advisor subsidiary.
 These registered reps are said to be dual-registered, working as both employees of the brokerage firm on a suitability basis, paid by commissions to sell products.
 At the same time, they can also act as an investment advisory representative.